-In fact, if you couple it with NASM’s Corrective Exercise certification, you will have a base of knowledge that will help you in just about any situation you might come across while dealing with senior citizen clients.
+In fact, if you couple it with NASM’s Corrective Exercise certification, you will have a base of knowledge that will help you in just about any situation you might encounter while dealing with senior citizen clients.

-This certification not only gives you the knowledge to assess and then train older clients, but it also gives you all the information you need in assessing any possible health risks for each individual client.
-Over and above the physical aspect, it gives you the tools to deal with these clients on a psychological level as well, for example in terms of motivation.
+This certification not only gives you the knowledge to assess and then train older clients, but it also gives you all the information you need to assess any possible health risks for each individual client.
+Over and above the physical aspect, it gives you the tools to deal with these clients on a psychological level as well, for example, in terms of motivation.

 It’s also a far cheaper option than ISSA’s certification.
-Check out my full review on the NASM SFS here.
+Check out my full review of the NASM SFS here.

 Youth Fitness Specialist

 Maybe you see yourself working with younger clients.
 Perhaps it’s at a youth center or an educational institution.
 Opting for a certification that specializes in this would be a great option for you then.

 And there are two great certifications in this regard.